Outback Landscape designer Kim Rubert knows firsthand the importance of function, not just beauty, in landscape design.

 Located in Idaho Falls, Idaho, we serve residential and commercial properties in Idaho Falls, Rexburg and Pocatello, Idaho, as well as Bonneville, Madison and Bannock counties.

-Contact Outback Landscape at 208-656-3220, or fill out the contact form to schedule an onsite consultation.
+Contact Outback Landscape at 208-656-3220, or fill out the contact form to schedule a consultation.

 We’d love to hear from you.